-Long admired for its straight forward industrial beauty, the Roundhouse is a building of major historical significance to the City of Vancouver both from an architectural and a social perspective.
-Originally the Roundhouse was comprised of a cluster of buildings whose function was to house and service the great steam locomotives of the day.
-The people who worked in these buildings were involved with the railway link that played such a central part in the growth of Vancouver.
+Long admired for its authentic, industrial beauty, the Roundhouse is a building of major historical significance to the City of Vancouver; both from an architectural and social perspective.
+It’s hard to imagine that originally, the Roundhouse was comprised of a cluster of buildings whose function was to house and service the great steam locomotives of the day.
+The people who worked in these buildings were involved with the railway link which played a central part in the growth of Vancouver.

 As the western terminus of the CPR, the Vancouver Roundhouse was the largest facility of its kind in British Columbia.
 The formation of the Roundhouse group of buildings spanned many years and incorporated several expansions.
 Construction of the original ten-bay building took place in 1888.
 A wood post and beam structure with brick walls was built on a stone foundation.
 In 1911, the original structure was expanded to include twelve additional bays.
 There was a further expansion in 1940 when three of the existing bays were lengthened by thirty feet.
 In 1950, three bays were converted to the diesel servicing shop.

 The gradual acceptance of the diesel-powered engine signalled the end of steam locomotives as workhorses of the railroad.
 The buildings in which they had been housed and serviced were no longer central, and slowly slid into obscurity and disrepair.
 The Roundhouse and the surrounding rail yards, a once vibrant transportation hub for the City were forgotten as the CPR turned its sights to more profitable adventures.